Psychosocial Approaches in Mental Health Care

 Psychosocial interventions take consideration of both the primary presentation associated with mental ill health/ emotional distress and the secondary experiences which arise as a consequence.
 Psychosocial Interventions are person-centred and focus on holistic approaches to care and interventions.
 These interventions focus on reducing the impact of mental ill health/ emotional distress, improving social functioning and increasing the promotion of personal autonomy and well/being.

-There are many different therapeutic models and techniques that come under the umbrella of Psychosocial Interventions including Psychological Therapies, Cognitive Behaviour Therapy (CBT) Dialectical Behaviour Therapy (DBT) Family therapy Supported Employment, Supported Education, Peer Support, Mindfulness, Social skills training and alternate therapies
+The student will be introduced to the different therapeutic models and techniques that come under the umbrella of Psychosocial Interventions including Psychological Therapies, Cognitive Behaviour Therapy (CBT) Dialectical Behaviour Therapy (DBT) Family therapy Supported Employment, Supported Education, Peer Support, Mindfulness, Social skills training and alternate therapies.
+The module builds on the foundations in S1 will be further built upon in years two and three in PPD 2 and 3 modules.

 Learning Outcomes

-2. Consider the principles of psychosocial interventions and their contribution in Mental Health Care delivery.
+Discuss the principles of psychosocial interventions and their contribution to Mental Health Care delivery.

-3. Explore the impact mental ill health and distress can have from a lived experience perspective for individuals, family members and significant others
+Recognise the impact mental ill health and distress can have from a lived experience perspective for individuals, family members and significant others.

-4. Understand the meaning of a recovery orientated care approach and how it can be supported in practice for individuals and family members
+Demonstrate an understanding of the meaning of a recovery orientated care approach and how it can be supported in practice for individuals and family members.